With one of the world’s most vibrant start-up and small business scenes, it’s no surprise that Hong Kong has some

-Campfire has locations in Kennedy Town, Wong Chuk Hang, Taikoo, Causeway Bay, and Quarry Bay.
+Campfire has eight locations across the globe, including Kennedy Town, Wong Chuk Hang, Taikoo, Causeway Bay, and Quarry Bay.
 They offer flexible and multi-functional spaces to their members, with different plans from a simple hot desk, to a dedicated office space.
 Members then get access to a range of support services including printing, meeting room access, locker access, mail and package handling, as well as the Campfire snack bar.
 They also organise lots of fun events for members, such as networking nights, yoga sessions and special occasion workshops.
 They’ve branch out to now offer co-living and co-learning offerings.

 paperclip describes itself as Hong Kong’s first dedicated startup campus, as they combine start-up accelerator programs with co-working spaces.
 Their three-month mentorship programs aim to support fledgling start-ups to develop.
 In terms of facilities they have hot desks, dedicated desks and office spaces.
 They have a flexipass plan, which allows people to pay just for five or ten sessions.
 They offer high speed wifi, meeting rooms, unlimited Nespresso coffee and tea and 24-hour access.

 The Garage Society

 The Garage Society has four branches on Hong Kong Island – at Sai Ying Pun, Central, Wan Chai, and Sheung Wan.
 They take their name from game-changing companies that began in a garage, such as Google.
-By joining their “community” you can not only access their network of co-working spaces and the Garage Academy.
+Join The Garage Society and you can access their network of co-working spaces and the Garage Academy.
 This is their programs to support businesses in the start-up community.
-They host weekly events and they also have regular workshops from one of their members, General Assembly, which offers a huge range of courses suitable to starts-ups and those working in digital and tech fields.
+They host weekly events and they also have regular workshops from one of their members, General Assembly.
+General Assembly offers a huge range of courses suitable to starts-ups and those working in digital and tech fields.

-Kowloon-side start-ups will appreciate the convenience of ooosh, which offers hot desks for “solopreneurs”, as well as private desks, office space and meeting rooms.
+Kowloon-side start-ups will appreciate the convenience of Ooosh.
+These guys offer hot desks for “solopreneurs”, as well as private desks, office space and meeting rooms.
 Amenities include 24-hour access, free wifi, coffee, snack bar, lockers and standing workspaces.
 They also provide support to start-ups with advice and information about funding.
 Community members can take advantage of regular events held at the space, which is walking distance from Lai Chi Kok station.